dsorokin/aivika-distributed-example-cqn/README.md

 `$ stack exec aivika-distributed-example-cqn cqn.conf slave 2`

 Now I have to switch to another laptop with IP address 192.168.99.10, which works under Linux if you remember.
-I launch two computational node instances one by one, starting from the third logical process:
+I launch two computational node instances one by one, starting from the third logical process

 `$ stack exec aivika-distributed-example-cqn cqn.conf slave 3`

-and then proceeding with the fourth logical process:
+and then proceeding with the fourth logical process

 `$ stack exec aivika-distributed-example-cqn cqn.conf slave 4`